- Learning at Yale

 Submitting Transcripts and Other Documents

 High schools and colleges should mail official transcripts to the addresses noted in the Mailing Instructions below.
-You should also mail the completed Mid-Term Report to the Admissions Office.
+You should also mail the completed College Report and the Transfer Mid-Term Report to the Admissions Office.
 Other documents should be submitted online via the Common Application.
 If you wish to submit supplementary materials for art, music, film or academic work, please view our detailed instructions on submitting supplementary materials.

 Send all completed forms and other documents, if by U.S. Postal Service, to: